LawrenceWoodman/configurator_tcl/README.md

 ============
 A Tcl module to parse configuration scripts.

 This module provides a simple way to parse a configuration script and create a dictionary from it.
+The script is parsed using a safe interpreter.

 Module Usage
 ------------